kvpz/unknotted26.github.io/_posts/Blog/2016-10-19-TopicsInOOCSharp.markdown

 This post will dive into their nitty-gritty details.

 # Access Modifiers
 An access modifier is a keyword assigned to classes, structs, interfaces, and member data to warrant where it may be used in the codebase.
 More details with examples later.
-First I'd like to introduce some important keywords.
+First, I'd like to introduce the keywords used as access modifiers.

-*public*: When code is refered to as public, it means that it can be accessed anywhere within the codebase or assemblies (that use its namespace).
+**public**: When code is refered to as public, it means that it can be accessed anywhere within the codebase or assemblies (that use its namespace).

-####protected:
+**protected**: This is similar to the private modifier but not as strict.
+Protected data is private to the client of the class, just as private data, *but* it is not private to a class that is inheriting from it.
+Thus, the benefits of this are only seen when using inheritance.

-####private:
+**private**: This data can only be accessed by other data within the class (for example, a class' functions can access private data).

-####internal:
+**internal**:

-####protected internal:
+**protected internal**:

 # Inheritance